Mckenzie River Trail Run

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-Aid stations are placed every 4-6 miles and provide water, electrolyte drink, gels, and typical aid station food.
-The race is CUPLESS; participants must bring a reusable cup, bottle, or flask.
-Drop bags can be deposited at the shuttle pick-up for delivery to Aid 3 at mile 16.7.
-Organizers plan to clear the course by mid-afternoon and will enforce cutoffs beginning at aid station #2 (about mile 11.5).
+Aid stations are located approximately every 4 to 6 miles and will offer water, electrolyte drink, gels and typical aid station food.
+The race is CUPLESS; runners must bring a reusable cup or bottle.
+Drop bags can be delivered to Aid 3 at mile 16.7.
+Cutoffs are enforced beginning at aid station 2 near mile 11.5 and the intention is to have runners off course by 3:00 PM, allowing about eight hours to finish.